maddyrajesh/CSE-534-DDOS/README.md

 The classifier is now up and running, monitoring traffic and mitigating DDoS attacks.

+## Sources

+P4 Program taken from https://github.com/aclapolli/ddosd-p4.
+However edits had been done to support latest versions of BMv2 and P4C.
+Jupyter Notebooks, Data Preprocessing and Analysis written by author.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.